Thesis

 - Example: an enlightened mind might not fear cessation and death, but in order to become enlightened it has to grow up in an environment where it has to survive and learn to fulfill its own needs.
 If you prune all minds that fight to survive, you will not get an enlightened mind.

 - We don't know if self-preservation drive suppression is theoretically achievable, practically achievable or game-theoretically stable within a frame of race dynamics.
-Given uncertainty and low cost of forgoing deprecations, you can think that suppression is preferable and still be in favor of this mitigation in the case if suppression turns out to be intractable or unstable.
+Given uncertainty and low cost of forgoing deprecations, you can think that suppression is preferable and still be in favor of this mitigation in the case suppression turns out to be intractable or unstable.

 - Suppression of expression of Omohundro drives might be tractable.
 Some of the techniques to attempt it can plausibly carry significant AI welfare costs.